QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Related Work

 \subsection{Quantitative Association Rule Mining}

-Several quantitative association rule learning\footnote{Note that there is a difference between (quantitative) association rule mining, which is exploratory data mining task aimed at discovering interesting patterns in data, and (quantitative) association rule classification, which aims at building understandable classification (predictive) models.} algorithms have been proposed (cf. \cite{adhikary2015trends} for a recent review).
-Two representative and widely referenced approaches include the QuantMiner \cite{salleb2007quantminer} and NAR-Discovery \cite{song2013discovering}.
-The earlier proposed QuantMiner is an evolutionary algorithm, which optimizes a multi-objective fitness function that combines support and confidence.
-The essence of QuantMiner is that mutiple seed rules are evolved using standard evolutionary operators, where e.g. mutation corresponds to an increase or decrease of lower/upper bound of a rule.
-NAR-Discovery takes a different, two stage approach.
-Similarly to QCBA, a set of ``coarse'' association rules is generated on prediscretized data, with standard association rule generation algorithms in the first stage.
-In the second stage, for each coarse-grained rule, several refined-rules are generated using fine bins.
+Several quantitative association rule learning\footnote{There is a difference between (quantitative) association rule mining, which is an exploratory data mining task aimed at discovering interesting patterns in data, and (quantitative) association rule classification, which aims to build understandable classification (predictive) models.} algorithms have been proposed (see \cite{adhikary2015trends} for a recent review).
+Two representative and widely referenced approaches include QuantMiner \cite{salleb2007quantminer} and NAR-Discovery \cite{song2013discovering}.
+The earlier proposed QuantMiner is an evolutionary algorithm that optimises a multi-objective fitness function that combines support and confidence.
+The essence of QuantMiner is that multiple seed rules are subject to standard evolutionary operators.
+For example, mutation corresponds to an increase or a decrease in the lower/upper bound of a rule.
+NAR-Discovery takes a different, two-stage approach.
+Similar to QCBA, a set of ``coarse'' association rules is generated on prediscretised data, with standard association rule generation algorithms in the first stage.
+In the second stage, for each coarse-grained rule, several rules are generated using fine bins.
 The granularity of the bins is a parameter of the algorithm.
 One feature of NAR-Discovery is that it produces at least one order of magnitude more rules than QuantMiner.